 GRAD 999 is a zero-credit, zero-tuition registration option intended for graduate students who have completed all coursework and thesis credit requirements, and who must maintain registration.
+Please talk to the Graduate Program Coordinator if you are considering registering for Grad 999.
 The College of Biological Sciences needs to approve the registration.
 To register for GRAD 999, complete this CBS form Request to Register for GRAD 999.
 Registration of GRAD 999 is limited to two semesters which individual programs will track.
 If the petition is denied, the program may restrict enrollment.
 GRAD 999 registration cannot be used during the semester you wish to graduate.